Why Does My Dog Keep Licking Their Paws? Allergy, Irritation, and Stress Signs

 What causes redness between a dog’s toes?

-Common causes include environmental allergies, food sensitivities, irritation from hot surfaces, contact with cleaning products, and bacterial or yeast overgrowth.
+Common causes include environmental allergies, food sensitivities, irritation from hot surfaces, contact with cleaning agents, and bacterial or yeast overgrowth.

 Why does my dog lick their paws after walks?